RedisGears/RedisGears/docs/js_api.md

 Install the dependencies using `npm install`.

-Create a new file, `index.js` and add to following content to it:
+Create a new file, `index.js` and add the following content to it:

 ```js
 #!js name=lib api_version=1.0